TwilioDevEd/receive-mms-rails/README.md

 Use Twilio to receive SMS and MMS messages.
 For a step-by-step tutorial see the
 <a href="https://www.twilio.com/docs/guides/receive-and-download-images-incoming-mms-messages-ruby-rails">Twilio docs</a>.

+## Note: protect your webhooks

+Twilio supports HTTP Basic and Digest Authentication.
+Authentication allows you to password protect your TwiML URLs on your web server so that only you and Twilio can access them.

+Learn more about HTTP authentication [here](https://www.twilio.com/docs/usage/security#http-authentication), which includes sample code you can use to secure your web application by validating incoming Twilio requests.

 ## Local development

 This project is built using the [Ruby on Rails](http://rubyonrails.org/) web framework.